 Our results show that model metamers generated from deep layers of artificial neural networks are not metameric for humans or other networks.
 These findings demonstrate a divergence in the invariances learned by neural networks from those present in human perceptual systems.
 They also highlight the benefits of using model metamers as a network comparison tool.
 Our results suggest that discrepancies between model and human representations, and between different models, arise in later model stages, identifying those stages as targets for model refinement.
 Indeed, we were able to modify some aspects of our audio-trained models to reduce aliasing and increase human recognition of the model metamers.
-We also demonstrate that human recognition of the model metamers may be a reflection of training on a single task (in this case, recognizing speech but ignoring the background).
+We also demonstrate that human recognition of the metamers is dependent on the training task, possibly suggesting that the failure of humans to recognize the model metamers may be a reflection of training on a single task (in this case, recognizing speech but ignoring the background).
 Future work could investigate this by modifying tasks to be more diverse, or more human-like, and assessing whether the improved models better predict human behavior.